tmotagam/sqlite-electron/README.md

 # Sqlite Electron

-Sqlite Electron is a module for electron and nodejs to use sqlite3 database without rebuilding as of now supports only Windows(win32).
+Sqlite Electron is a module for electron to use sqlite3 database without rebuilding as of now supports Windows(win32) (x64, x32) and Linux (x64).

 ## Installation